ravigithubshankar/LLLM-Based-RAG-DeepEdge-/README.md

 - `requirements.txt`: Project dependencies.

 ## Task Instructions
-1. Implement functionality to fetch, process, and generate LLM responses using the provided APIs.
+1. Implemented functionality to fetch, process, and generate LLM responses using the provided APIs.
-2. Integrate APIs with the Flask backend.
+2. Integrated APIs with the Flask backend.
-3. Display results in the Streamlit frontend.
+3. Displayed results in the Streamlit frontend.